rails/rails/guides/source/action_text_overview.md

 ## Examples

-Adding a rich text field to an existing model:
+Add a rich text field to an existing model.

+Note that rich text field can be added on the database column of the model or on a model attribute.
+In the following example, `content` can be database column for model `Message` or an model attribute accessor.

 ```ruby
 # app/models/message.rb